Ulta Beauty: Breaking the Landlord-Tenant Incentive Barrier

 Better Buildings Alliance partner Ulta Beauty, a retailer with over 1,100 leased locations in the United States, is breaking down the split incentive barrier by implementing industry-leading roof-top unit (RTU) guidelines that are beneficial to themselves as tenant and to their landlords.

 Ulta Beauty’s RTU Requirements

-At a majority of its stores, Ulta Beauty typically advocates for the installation of new RTUs and its equipment specification is designed to meet, if not exceed, the Consortium of Energy Efficiency (CEE) Tier 2, which aligns with the Better Buildings Advanced RTU Campaign RTU Technical Specification.
+At a majority of its stores, Ulta Beauty typically advocates for the installation of new RTUs and its equipment specification is designed to meet, if not exceed, the Consortium of Energy Efficiency (CEE) Tier 2, which aligned with the Better Buildings Advanced RTU Campaign's Technical Specification for RTUs.
 Additionally, Ulta Beauty’s Energy Team customizes the feature set of the RTUs based on each store’s geographical location.
 For example:

 - Hot gas bypass for dehumidification in the South

 - Improved coil coatings to prevent corrosion due to salty air on the coasts